cmsc388z/assignments/assignment3/assignment3.md

 ## Notes

-I want to emphasize that the error handling strategy used in this assignment is only for helping you to understand the idea.
+I want to emphasize that the error handling strategy used in this assignment is only for helping you understand the idea.
 For more advanced error handling strategies, please refer to [this chapter](https://doc.rust-lang.org/rust-by-example/error.html) in Rust By Example.

 For command-line interface, you can find a series of examples and tutorials in `clap-rs`'s [GitHub repo](https://github.com/clap-rs/clap).
 There is another popular crate `StructOpt` built upon `clap-rs` for command-line argument parsing.
 They will be integrated in the near future.